-This is a longer walking trail ride, available to riders ages 18 and up.
+This is a longer walking trail ride.
+Riders must be at least 18 years old.
 It includes a stop for steak, chicken, or a veggie burger dinner along the trail.
 Advance sign-up is required.
 Riders must arrive 15 minutes before the start time.